JacksonFovero/Ekplixi/Settings.md

 **botID:** Can be found in your app settings on [Discord](https://discordapp.com/developers/applications/me).
 It is located in the `App Details` section.\
 **botName:** Also very simple, the name your bot should go by.\
 **botShortName:** Even simpler, if there is a shorter version of your bot's name, put it here.\
 **avatar:** This can either be a directory to your bots image on the local system, or a direct link to an image.
-For example: https://i.imgur.com/IgdGUhP.png\
+For example: [here's mine](https://i.imgur.com/IgdGUhP.png)\
 **color:** The main color for your bot.\
 **errorColor:** The error color for your bot.
 Recommended to be red.\
 **successColor:** The success color for your bot.
 Recommended to be green.\